PedroLuisBernardos/Tearlaments-Guide/reddit.md

 >When this card is activated: You can add 1 "Tearlaments" monster or 1 "Visas Starfrost" from your Deck to your hand.
 Fusion Monsters and "Tearlaments" monsters you control gain 500 ATK.
 If a "Tearlaments" monster(s) you control or in your GY is shuffled into the Deck or Extra Deck (except during the Damage Step): You can target 1 card on the field; destroy it.
 You can only use this effect of "Primeval Planet Perlereino" once per turn.
 You can only activate 1 "Primeval Planet Perlereino" per turn.

 Perlereino is one of the best cards in this deck.
 It gives your Tear AND Fusion monsters an ATK boost, it searches when you activate it and can pop one card each turn.
-Your principal search target will be Sheiren but sometimes it will be better to search for Reino or even TKash.
+Your principal search target will be Scheiren but sometimes it will be better to search for Reino or even TKash.

 ## Tearlaments Scream